jeanpaulrsoucy/data-gripes/covid-19-in-saskatchewan/README.md

 Data and code to accompany the post "[Filling in the timeline of COVID-19 in Saskatchewan](https://data.gripe/covid-19-in-saskatchewan/)".

+**Update: In addition to the original case dataset, a corresponding dataset (and data processing script) has been added for deaths.**

 ## Data

 Datasets are contained in the directory `data`: